r0bbar/siglab/siglab_py/README.md

     Take look at [**DivisiblePosition**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/client.py)

     A note on position slicing ...
 When strategies want to enter into position(s), you don't send "Orders".
 From [client side](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/test_ordergateway.py) you should actually be sending a list of DivisiblePosition ("slice" is a property of "DivisiblePosition").
 While "positions" are executed in parallel (Think of delta neutral spread trades?), "slices" are executed sequentially.

+    Further, a note on entry vs exit:

+    a.
+When you Enter into a position: You are thinking in USD.
+You'd want to deploy $xxx to buy BTC for example.

+    b.
+When you Exit from a position: You'd unwind the BTC you have, back into USD.

+    That's a strategy concern, and gateway.py don't handle that for you.